sourceplusplus/interface-jetbrains/README.md

 This project contains the JetBrains IDE plugin for [Source++](https://github.com/sourceplusplus/sourceplusplus), the continuous feedback platform for developers.
-Add breakpoints, logs, metrics, and distributed tracing to live production software in on-demand, right from your IDE.
+Add breakpoints, logs, metrics, and distributed tracing to live production software on-demand, right from your IDE.
 View metrics, AI-assisted suggestions, and more, all in the context of your code.

 <!-- Plugin description end -->